Build a Production Rust Library in 6 Weeks

 — Tim F.

-- Weekly group call with your coaches
+- Weekly group call with both coaches

-- Structured 6-week curriculum with PyO3 integration
+- 6-week structured curriculum with PyO3 integration & a portfolio JSON parser

 Your coaches

-Jim Hodapp — Seasoned Rust developer, open source contributor, and software engineering coach with over two decades of experience.
-He's worked across the stack — from GNOME and Ubuntu to embedded systems and startups — and now mentors developers through Refactor Coaching to level up both technically and professionally.
+Jim Hodapp: Seasoned Rust developer, open source contributor, and software engineering coach with over two decades of experience.
+He's worked across the stack (from GNOME and Ubuntu to embedded systems and startups) and now mentors developers through Refactor Coaching to level up both technically and professionally.
 Whether you're new to Rust or ready to deepen your systems programming skills, Jim brings the perspective, structure, and guidance to help you grow.

 Frequently asked questions